4W4I5/Semester-6-Notes/Ethical Hacking/Sessional 2 Prep/Sessional 2 Prep Notes.md

 - DNS Zone transfers
 	- Used to replicate DNS Data across several DNS servers or backups.
 Successful Auth of a Zone transfer request dumps all IP and DNS of the server into an ascii file
 	- If proper auth is not setup, anyone can init a Zone Transfer and get all hosts within that domain.
 Can be performed using NSLOOKUP and DIG commands
+- WindowsSysInternals
+	- Shows who has what access to directories, files and registry keys

 ### Services and ports to Enumerate
 - TCP/UDP 53 -> DNS Zone Transfer